Introduction to the Law Library

 The Law Library staff are responsible for maintaining the collection and running the enquiry service.
 Lawlinks, the Electronic Law Library and Researching the Law are produced by the Law Librarian to help readers find resources.

-The Law Library staff are located in the Academic Liaison office on Blco D, Floor 2 of the Templeman Library.
+The Law Library staff are located in the Academic Liaison office in D Block Floor 2 in the Templeman Library.
 They are able to help with enquiries during office hours - these vary and are listed on the office door.
 Voice mails can be left on the numbers below.

 - Theresa Thurston: Academic Liaison Librarian for Law